 The following are the reasons for forming a conglomerate company:

-- Another motive for the development of a conglomeration is a need to spread to minimize potential losses and to ensure that a deficit in one sector is balanced by earnings or increases in the other.
+• Another motive for the development of a conglomeration is a need to spread to minimize potential losses and to ensure that earnings or increases in the other balance a deficit in one sector.

-- Another of the primary motivations for building a conglomerate is to fulfill a goal to get engaged in a sector that is unrelated to the firm’s primary objective or economic function.
+• Another of the primary motivations for building a conglomerate is to fulfil a goal to get engaged in a sector that is unrelated to the firm’s primary objective or economic function.

 Benefits Of A Conglomerate Company